 Obtaining a patent for a modern board game based strictly on a mode of play is more difficult than it used to be.

 It’s highly likely that some of the patents previously granted for board games would not have been awarded under the USPTO’s current standards.
-For instance, consider Ex parte Kuester, in which Deitra and Eric Kuester appealed and failed to overturn a rejection of claims for a game involving:
+For instance, consider the recent case of Ex parte Kuester, in which Deitra and Eric Kuester appealed and failed to overturn a rejection of claims for a game involving:

 …arranging a plurality of cards on a base to indicate a path of movement, wherein said base comprises a plurality of compartments, sized and shaped to receive and retain each card in place for the duration of a game… playing a game on said base in accordance with predetermined rules… retaining each card in place for the duration of the game… wherein a game piece is advanced along said path of movement…

-Recognizing that the base used in combination with cards to create a dynamic game board might strike some as being a unique development worthy of a patent, the Ex parte quotes the examiner’s original rejection, in which they indicate that the cards and base combination:
+While the use of a base in combination with cards to create a dynamic game board might strike some as being a unique and patent-worthy innovation, the Ex parte quotes the examiner’s original rejection, in which they indicate that the cards and base combination:

 …do not actually perform the step of arranging a plurality of cards, or of playing the game, and since the method could be performed with common game playing items (e.g. a deck of cards and a table) this is not considered the use of a particular machine to perform any step of the claimed method, nor is it a meaningful tie to a machine or apparatus.

-Given that one of the most popular games released in the last 20 years is Carcassonne, a game in which players arrange cards to build a game board, the examiner’s assertion that simply introducing a base into which cards are placed does not introduce a substantial innovation with this style of gameplay.
+One of the most popular games released in the last 20 years is Carcassonne, a game in which players arrange cards to build a game board.
+Thus, the examiner’s observations suggest that they had a decent understanding of the current state of the board game industry.

 The takeaway from the Kuesters’ failure to obtain a patent is that a patentable game must be exceptionally unique with regard to its rules or form (preferably both) for it to be successfully patented.